Inflect logo

 FactorRating / DataNotes

-Tax IncentivesNoNo specific data center tax incentives are currently offered in Norway.
+Tax IncentivesNoNo specific data center incentives are currently in place.

 Network & Connectivity Ecosystem